patrickmay/gigaspaces-examples/README.md

 This approach is a little unusual, but it makes it easier to browse the code through GitHub.

+####Running
+Each example uses a unique space name and a unique lookup group name.
+These are set in the `bin/gs-setup.sh` script.
+The `bin/start-ui.sh` script uses these setting to allow the GigaSpaces GUI to monitor the example.

+####Shutting Down
+The easiest way to shut down the example is to use the GigaSpaces GUI to identify the process ID of the GigaSpaces Agent (GSA) and `kill` it from the command line.  `killall java` also works, but is a bit more dangerous.

 ###Contact
 Questions and comments can be sent to patrick.may@mac.com.